DanielBFasanmi/SalesAndMessageApp/README.md

 The application derives meaning from each transaction message sent from each terminal object, using pattern matching.
 It chunks out the price, quantity, product name, the operation and the message type.
 The SMPro, Sales and Message objects are created.
 These objects are initialized accordingly with the chunked information saved in the string array.
 The terminal objects calls on the synchronized method of object of class Sale.
 The object is responsible for all operations (insert, add, subtract, multiply) performed on each sale.
 The methods are synchronized to prevent multiple thread from calling the method at the same time.
-When 50 messages has been sent to the application stops receiving messages from the terminal object, each terminal objects logs we are pausing to the console and terminates internally.
+When 50 messages had been sent to the application, the application stopped receiving messages from the terminal object, each terminal objects logs "we are pausing" to the console and terminates internally.
 The application also logs information about every adjustment made to each item.
 The application uses List and Map collection to save the created objects for future references.